Feat-FeAR/logSpace/content/docs/coding/git_survival.md

     ```

 1. push the first commit by using the option `--set-upstream` (`-u`) to
-    associate the current branch with a _remote_ so that subsequent `git push`
+    associate the current branch with a _remote_ so that subsequent `git push`,
-    and `git pull` can be used without any arguments.
+    `git fetch`, and `git pull` can be used without any arguments.
     ```bash
     git push --set-upstream origin main
     # or